 so you could catch a show for free outside if you needed to and

+could be content merely watching the bands' asses rock.
 Oh, I saw some good shows there, too.
 Crazy Pocket FishRmen shows

 where they consumed astronomical amounts of alcohol and still played